- Home

 On which side are the motor and cable attached on projection screens?

-The motor and cable are as standard mounted on the left side of Euroscreen® projection screens, with the exception of the Sesame 2.0 model where the motor and cable are on the right side (facing the front of the screen).
+By default, the motor and cable are mounted on the left side of Euroscreen® projection screens.
+Sesame 2.1 is an exception, where motor and cable are mounted on the right side (facing the front of the screen).

-• Euroscreen® products are covered by 2 year warranty from invoice date.
+Euroscreen® products are covered by 2 year warranty from invoice date.
 The warranty is valid for any damage caused by wrong manufacturing.
+Please note that any incorrect tampering with the screen limit may discontinue the warranty of the product.
+The warranty does not cover any damages for transport; please contact the company responsible for the transportation.

 One of the most important decisions in screen selection is to determine the correct size of screen based upon the dimensions of the audience area, and the projection format(s) to be used.
 In some situations, these two questions yield the same answer; in others they do not and compromises must be made.